lih/WiQEE-pages/capricon-words.md

 ### `empty`

-Pushes the an empty dictionary onto the stack.
+Pushes the empty dictionary onto the stack.

 ### `vocabulary`